ndlib/dam-ecosystem-mapping/README.md

 * Bi-directional - Both elements know that each other exist
 * Uni-directional - The pointing element knows of the existence of the target of the arrow, the targeted element does not know that the pointing element

+In some cases you'll see a line like this `--(O)--` or a line like `--(` connecting two systems.
+These connections highlight an interface common relationship.
+An example is a URL in ArchivesSpace that is the digital object with a home in rarebooks.library.nd.edu.
+ArchivesSpace technically doesn't "know" about rarebooks.library.nd.edu, but the data does.

 ### Concering Applications